-- (a) The intent of this section is to encourage building design (forms, scale and context) that will result in high quality, orderly, and consistent street spaces, compatible relationships to adjoining sites, and an urban character; to create buildings that provide human scale, interest, and are architecturally cohesive, yet varied, in their overall form, scale and context; and to protect the architectural character and cohesiveness of surrounding buildings. - (b) Buildings shall be designed to provide human scale, interest, and variety.
-The following techniques may be used to meet this objective: - (1) Variation in the building form, such as recessed or projecting bays, shifts in massing, or distinct roof shapes. - (2) Emphasis of building entries through projecting or recessed forms, detail, color, or materials. - (3) Variation of material, material modules, expressed joints and details, surface relief, color, and texture to break up large building forms and wall surfaces.
-Such detailing could include sills, headers, belt courses, reveals, pilasters, window bays, and similar features. - (4) Building height shall be limited to four stories when located along an arterial or collector street. - (c) For all nonmanufacturing and retail buildings, where the allowable building is more than 50 percent wider than adjacent buildings, one of the following techniques shall be employed to minimize the apparent width of the primary facade: - (1) Articulate the facade with projections or bays. - (2) Use architectural elements such as columns, canopies, glass, changes in materials, and covered entries to interrupt the facade. - (d) The first floor facade shall include windows to provide visual interest and visual connection to the street.
-The total area of windows and doors on the street-facing facade, including trim, shall not be less than 20 percent of the total area of the facade, excluding gables.
+- (a) Building design (forms, scale and context) will result in high quality, orderly, and consistent street spaces, compatible relationships to adjoining sites, and an urban character; to create buildings that provide human scale, interest, and are architecturally cohesive, yet varied, in their overall form, scale and context; and to protect the architectural character and cohesiveness of surrounding buildings. - (b) Buildings shall be designed to provide human scale, interest, and variety.
+A combination of the following techniques will be used to meet this objective: - (1) Variation in the building form, such as recessed or projecting bays, shifts in massing, or distinct roof shapes; - (2) Emphasis of building entries through projecting or recessed forms, detail, color, or materials; - (3) Variation of material, material modules, expressed joints and details, surface relief, color, and texture to break up large building forms and wall surfaces.
+Such detailing could include sills, headers, belt courses, reveals, pilasters, window bays, and similar features. - (c) For all nonmanufacturing and retail buildings, where the allowable building is more than 50 percent wider than adjacent buildings, one of the following techniques shall be employed to minimize the apparent width of the primary facade: - (1) Articulate the facade with projections or bays. - (2) Use architectural elements such as columns, canopies, glass, changes in materials, and covered entries to interrupt the facade. - (d) The first floor facade shall include windows to provide visual interest and visual connection to the street.
+For facades facing an arterial or collector street, the total area of windows and doors, including trim, shall not be less than 20 percent of the total area of the facade, excluding gables.

 - (e) Buildings shall be built to the front yard setback line.
 One story buildings, and the first story of multi-story buildings, provided upper floors are recessed, may project ten feet into the front yard setback when adjacent to an arterial or collector street.
 No parking is permitted in the front yard setback area.
-Exception: - (1) Corner lots, provided a fifteen (15') foot landscape area is provided along the right-of-way. - (f) Commercial buildings within Historic Districts or adjacent to any designated historic building must first receive staff review and recommendation prior to submittal to the Brookings Historic Preservation Commission for their review and recommendation to the Planning Commission.
+Exception: - (1) Corner lots may have parking in the secondary front yard of the lower classified street, provided a 10-foot landscape area is provided along the right-of-way.

 Sec.
-94-165.8. - Roofs and roof lines.
+94-165.8.
+Roofs and roof lines.

 - (a) The intent of this section is to provide visual interest and architectural character. - (b) Any roof style such as hip, gambrel, mansard, colonial, flat or another roof style is permitted so long as the roof pitch is appropriate to the architectural style of the building and the roof element contains additional architectural elements such as dormers, long overhangs, windows or other features. - (c) Flat roofs are permitted, and must incorporate a parapet wall on all sides, unless the rear side of the building is sloped for drainage.
 The parapet should include architectural details appropriate to the building design that creates a positive visual termination for the building (a "top"). - (d) A minimum of 50 percent of a building's linear roof drip edge should fall to ground surfaces that do not contain an impervious surface.
-If gutters or stormwater drain towards neighboring properties, then water shall be directed to rain garden(s), bio-swales, or other best management practices to minimize drainage onto neighboring properties.
+If gutters or stormwater drain towards neighboring properties, then water shall be directed to rain garden(s), bioswales, or other best management practices to minimize drainage onto neighboring properties.